MaxVRAM/server-dev/ha-mqtt-1wire/README.md

 ### Process and Goals
 We will set up a Raspberry Pi to read values from 1-wire temperature sensor.
 The Pi will act as an MQTT Publisher, and will send the temperature readings to a Broker that we set up on our Home Assistant server, which exists on a remote machine.
 Finally, we grab those values in Node-RED (in Home Assistant) and create temperature entities that we can use anywhere in Home Assistant.

 In this example, we create a LoveLace card to display the temperatures, but the entity could be used to create any number of automations.
-I personally use these values to control "dumb" heaters without thermostates, turning them on and off via smart switches.
+I personally use these values to control "dumb" heaters without thermostates, turning them on and off via smart switches depending on my desired climate.

 <br>